Me-ghana/Me-ghana.github.io/_posts/2018-4-25-Coin-Counting.md

         invBack2 = 255 - grayImage

 ```
+**Step 2A**
-Step 2A: In the first step of pre-processing, we use the OpenCV function convert color function to make our image gray-scale.
+In the first step of pre-processing, we use the OpenCV function convert color function to make our image gray-scale.
 [Here](https://docs.opencv.org/3.2.0/de/d25/imgproc_color_conversions.html) is a list of all the possible color converstions - this will come in helpful later if you want to use a different model, like HSV, for identifying coin types.
 In OpenCV, the channels are in Blue, Green, Red (BGR) order, nor the more common RGB.

+**Step 2B**
-Step 2B: The .shape function will return only two values for a gray-scale image, the number of rows (height) and columns (width).
+The .shape function will return only two values for a gray-scale image, the number of rows (height) and columns (width).
 If you have a color image, .shape will return an additional channel value.

-Step 2C:
+**Step 2C**